-John Hickenlooper was born in 1952 and served as the Governor of Colorado from 2011 to 2019.
-On August 15, 2019, Gov. Hickenlooper announced he is dropping out of the 2020 Presidential race.
-He is considering running for the U.S. Senate in 2020.
+John Hickenlooper was born in 1952 and served as the Governor of Colorado.
+He is currently running to represent Colorado in the U.S. Senate.

 A geologist by profession, Hickenlooper started his own business in Denver and became a successful business owner.
 He ran a successful campaign to become the Mayor of Denver in 2003 and was reelected in 2007.
 He resigned as mayor when he became governor in 2011.
 Hickenlooper was reelected in 2014.